My Top 26 Best Travel Destinations For 2026

 cucukan beach bali indonesia

-Bali is far and away Indonesia’s most famous island, but don’t limit yourself solely to Bali.
-Indonesia has treasures beyond your wildest dreams.
-Neighboring Lombok rivals Bali in every way, with a fraction of the tourists.
-Komodo Island is a bucket list destination.
+Bali is far and away Indonesia’s most famous island, but limiting your trip solely to Bali can be a huge mistake.
+With over 17,000 islands, Indonesia has treasures beyond your wildest dreams.
+Neighboring Lombok can go band for band with Bali in every way, and has a fraction of the tourists.
+Komodo Island is a once-in-a-lifetime destination.
 The island of Flores offers a glimpse into humankind’s wild past.
 And of course, the island of Java is home to some of the world’s most breathtaking natural beauty, from Mount Bromo to the Ijen Volcano.
+I could keep rattling them off, but this article would be thousands of pages long if I wanted to talk about how rich and varied of a travel destination Indonesia is.

 One Month Bali Itinerary for Backpackers